Trump expected to delay European auto tariff decision: EU officials

 Trump has complained loudly about the U.S. goods trade deficits of $68 billion with Germany and $67 billion with Japan in 2018, most of which come from the autos sector.

-Reporting by David Lawder and Andrea Shalal; Additional reporting by Tim Ahmann and Mohammad Zargham; Editing by Chris Reese and Peter Cooney
+Reporting by David Lawder and Andrea Shalal; Additional reporting by Tim Ahmann and Mohammad Zargham in Washington, and Hyunjoo Jin in Seoul, Editing by Chris Reese, Peter Cooney and Lincoln Feast.